swaker854/InetSoftWork/freehand tables.md

 Select the cell containing order date, and set group to the month level.
-Set 'expance cell' to vertical.
+Set 'expand cell' to vertical.
 ![](screenshots/set-grouping-to-by-month.PNG)
 Make sure that on Sales Team, and Sales Rep, expand is set to horizontal.